keu/docs/astro/airflow-api.md

                     "audience": "astronomer-ee",
                     "grant_type": "client_credentials"}'
     ```
+2. Save the Astro access token as an environment variable.

-2. Store the API key and secret API key on Deployment B.
+3. Store the API key and secret API key from Deployment A on Deployment B.

-3. Use the token returned in the response in step 1 to make the Airflow API call.
+4. Use the Astro access returned in the response in step 1 to make the Airflow API call.